govuk-one-login/mobile-ios-logging/Sources/Analytics/README.md

 > Within this directory exist the following protocols and Types for enabling screens and events being logged to a third-party service for app analytics.

-`AnalyticsEvent` is usable for logging events to the `AnalyticsService`
+`AnalyticsEvent` is usable for logging events to the `AnalyticsService`.

-`AnalyticsScreen` is usable for logging screens to the `AnalyticsService`
+`AnalyticsScreen` is usable for logging screens to the `AnalyticsService`.

-`AnalyticsService` is usable for conforming Types to pass events and screens to a cloud analytics package
+`AnalyticsService` is usable for conforming Types to pass events and screens to a cloud analytics package.

-`AnalyticsStatusProtocol` is usable for checking and setting device preferences on analytics permissions, applying the protocol on `UserDefaults` within the same file
+`AnalyticsStatusProtocol` is usable for checking and setting device preferences on analytics permissions, applying the protocol on `UserDefaults` within the same file.

 ## Example Implementation